furycd001/dots/Gucci/readme.md

 # [ SCRIPTS ]

-Here you'll find a collection of scripts that I use.
+Here you'll find a collection of scripts that I use in my setup.

 + **atom** >> Resizes & moves atom whenever I open a specific file....
 + **batteryfull** >> Displays a notification whenever my batter is fully charged....